 Employers: Choosing a Recruitment Agency

-Sometimes I wonder if agencies outnumber the employers.
-Even so, businesses are still hard pushed to find a recruiter who works outside from the "quick fix" method of supplying applicants and an absence of sector or job knowledge is sadly quite usual.
+Businesses can be hard pushed to find a recruiter who works outside from the "quick fix" method of supplying applicants and an absence of sector or job knowledge is sadly quite usual.

 Here are some key considerations to think about before you appoint an agency:-